 Westwood’s fashion drawing illustrations emphasised the new fashion of the time . . . the linear silhouette and ankle-length clothing.
 The coat designs also showed the new shape, a higher neck covering and greater shoulder coverage of fur collars and cuffs.

 There were hundreds of now-anonymous dressmakers and designers like Florrie Westwood who existed in towns and cities across the country until the mid-20th-century when mass-produced ready-made (ready-to-wear) clothing came to dominate the fashion scene.

 Though Madeleine Vionnet was a popular name in the 1920s fashion industry, however, unlike Coco Chanel who is still popular until this day, she is no longer a household name.

 |Illustration created by Viryabo@Polyvore|

-Her signature creations showed a woman’s natural silhouette, unlike earlier fashion styles that rather than flatter a woman’s body distorted her shape.
+Her signature creations showed a woman’s natural silhouette, unlike earlier fashion styles that rather than flattering a woman’s body, distorted her shape.